marcoagpinto/aoo-mozilla-en-dict/en_GB (Marco Pinto)/README_en_GB.txt

              ICONV 1
              ICONV ’ '
 	         Thanks to Jeroen Ooms
-2018-05-01 — The user az0 suggested a list of 328 names of famous people on Kevin's GitHub:
+2018-05-01 — Andrew Ziem suggested a list of 328 names of famous people on Kevin's GitHub:
              "These 328 name tokens were derived from the top 100 lists in Google Trends via this repository (https://github.com/az0/google-trend-names).
 The geography was
 			 set to US, and it spanned dates from 2004 to 2018."